Operation Clean Sweep

 This program is being delivered as part of the NSW Plastics Action Plan 2021.

-You can find out more about Operation Clean Sweep here.
+Find out more about Operation Clean Sweep.

 Solving the plastic feedstock problem